The TFA Curriculum

 Years 7 and 8 allows students to study a broad range of subjects that, at the end of Key Stage 3, enable them to make informed choices for their GCSEs.
 Students are taught in groups that reflect both their ability and their pastoral needs for all subjects.
 Subject studied include: Art, Citizenship, Drama, English, Geography, History, ICT/Computer Science, Mathematics, Modern Foreign Languages (German & French), Music, Ethics, Philosophy and Religion, Physical Education, Science and Technology (Product Design, Food, Technology and Textiles).

-All students will study a Modern Foreign Language at The Farnley Academy, although the language is dependent on the year group and form.
+All students will study a Modern Foreign Language at The Farnley Academy, this is either German or French.

 Students choose their GCSE course options in Year 8.
 To support your child in choosing their options, an options evening will take place in March for all year 8 students.